February 2023 North American storm complex: California

 In California, there were at least 172,000 power outages.
 Wind gusts of more than 60 mph were recorded, with San Francisco International Airport recording a wind gust of 68 mph.
 Trees and power lines were knocked, down, including a tree which fell on several cars and an apartment building in Manhattan Beach.
 A tornado was also reported near Whittier on February 23.
 A 1-year-old was critically injured after a tree fell on top of them in Boulder Creek.
 For the first time in several years, hail fell on the Hollywood Sign.
 Cars were stranded on I-15 for several hours as snow, hail, and high winds impacted travel.
 There was a 20-car pileup on I-10 in Yucaipa, causing several injuries, while a 12-car pileup occurred on SR 189 near Crestline.
 An accident in Tujunga that left one person dead and two others injured may have been related to the storm; however, the exact cause of the accident is under investigation.
 Major League Soccer's 2023 season opener on February 25 at the Rose Bowl in Pasadena was rescheduled to July 4 due to the worsening weather.
 Snow fell at unusually low elevations across Greater Los Angeles, (including in the upper reaches of the Crescenta Valley), the High Desert, and in parts of Northern California such as Eureka, Crescent City, Ukiah, Lakeport, and Cloverdale.
 High seas led to the closure of the Redondo Beach pier.
+Los Angeles International Airport temporarily instituted a ground stop due to the thunderstorms.
+At Disneyland, the first performance of “Magic Happens” since 2020 was postponed due to the storm.
 Snowy conditions in the Bay Area also led to road closures along SR 17, SR 29, and SR 128.
+In the aftermath of the storm, Yosemite National Park closed and remained closed through March 17.
+During the storm, San Francisco fell to a record low of 39 F on February 23, following a record cold high of 48 F on February 22.
+A rain squall in Los Angeles set temperatures to 41 F on February 23, tying a daily record.